mskcc/ACCESS-Pipeline/README.md

 /resources/run_params/production.yaml
 /resources/run_params/production__collapsing.yaml
 ```
+And then update the paths to these variables.

 ### 5. Update your environment variables:
 If you are on LUNA, put the following lines at the end of your `~/access_pipeline_0.0.26/bin/activate` to get the required versions of any tools that will be called based on your environment variables: